BrunoMiguens/strapi_sdk/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.
 StrapiSdk is a flutter sdk to interact with Strapi Server

 ## Features
 With StrapiSdk you can find,findOne,create,update and delete a ressource

-TODO: List what your package can do.
-Maybe include images, gifs, or videos.

 ## Getting started
 Install strapi_sdk with the command ```flutter pub add strapi_sdk```

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ## Usage